Download Careers360 App

 Inheritance is the basis for the major field of biology known as genetics, which is tailored to variation and the transmission of traits.

-The study of inheritance allows prediction regarding the patterns of traits and accounts for particular disorders genetically transmitted in families due to abnormalities of the genetic material.
+The study of inheritance allows prediction regarding the patterns of traits and accounts for particular disorders genetically transmitted in families due to chromosomal abnormalities.
 It also finds application in techniques of genetic engineering for health and agriculture.
-The basic principles of inheritance form the basis of advances in medicine, biotechnology, and evolutionary biology.
+The basic principles of inheritance form the basis of advances in medicine, biotechnology, and evolution.

 Basic Concepts of Inheritance